Pirates vs. Diamondbacks Player Props Betting Odds

 |0

-- Gurriel heads into this game looking to extend his nine-game hit streak.
-During his last 10 games he is hitting .306 with five doubles, two home runs, four walks and six RBI.

-Bet on player props for Christian Walker, Lourdes Gurriel Jr. or other Diamondbacks players with DraftKings Sportsbook.
+Bet on player props for Lourdes Gurriel Jr., Christian Walker or other Diamondbacks players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.